 - Lower your mortgage payment: In some cases, a no cash-out refinance allows homeowners to lower their monthly mortgage payment.
 It’s important to remember that if you choose to refinance at a longer term, you may end up paying more in interest over time than you would with your original mortgage.

-- Change the loan terms: If your current mortgage has unfavorable terms such as high interest rates or is a 30-year term, you may want to do a no cash-out refinance to get more favorable terms.
+- Change the loan terms: If your current mortgage has unfavorable terms such as high interest rates, PMI or a longer term, you may want to do a no cash-out refinance to get more favorable terms.

 - Change lenders: Some people take out a mortgage and do not have a good relationship with their lender.
-Refinancing is a way to change lenders.
+Refinancing allows you to change lenders.

 Refinancing isn’t for everyone.
 Here are a few potential drawbacks of no cash-out refinancing:

-- No money advanced: Some people choose to refinance their homes to use their equity to pay off other debts or make improvements to their homes.
+- No money advanced.
+Some people choose to refinance their homes so that they can use their home equity to pay off other debts or make home improvements.
 A no cash-out refinance will not give borrowers any cash to work with, so they may need to use a home equity loan or home equity line of credit (HELOC) for home projects.

-- A lower interest rate may not save you money: Some people think that if they get a lower interest rate by refinancing that they will save money over time.
+- A lower interest rate may not save you money.
+Some people think that if they get a lower interest rate by refinancing that they will save money over time.
 However, if you choose to refinance at a similar or longer term than your existing mortgage, you may end up paying more in interest over the life of the loan than if you kept your original mortgage.

 Eligibility Requirements For No Cash-Out Refinances

-There are some requirements borrowers must fulfill to be eligible for a no cash-out refinance.
-These include an adequate credit score, debt to income ratio, and equity in their homes.
+There are some requirements borrowers must fulfill to be eligible for a no cash-out refinance loan.
+These include an adequate credit score and debt-to-income ratio, and equity in their homes.

 A borrower’s credit score plays a role in their eligibility for a no cash-out refinance.
-For example, if a person had a good credit score when they purchased their home, but their credit score has fallen, they may not be eligible for a no cash-out refinance.
+For example, if a person had a good credit score when they purchased their home, but their credit score has since fallen, they may not be eligible for a no cash-out refinance.